 Much wine and food and cleaning and crying later, as the sun was dawning, Mara awoke next to Karan, who said he saw much in her worth cultivating.

 She raised the sheet, looked down, and said, “You certainly did see much in me last night.”
 There was a brief snicker, and then he told her that he thought she had the possibility of being accepted by the church of Sune, and he would take her to the nearest church.

-After some thought, and the assurance she could leave if it failed to work out, she said her goodbyes and travelled with the Nightbreakers to a church of Sune.
+After some thought, and the assurance she could leave the temple and return to the festhall if things failed to work out, she said her goodbyes and travelled with the Nightbreakers to a church of Sune.
 It was there that she found the focus of order to go with her generally good nature, and it was to her surprise she was not accepted as a novitiate of the order, but as a paladin-candidate.
 She already knew how to use Sune’s weapon – sometimes a patron wanted a bit of the rough stuff, and, well, a girl has to make a living – and she was able to teach her teachers a couple of things about the physical arts of love.